 The government says it will work on a plan with the insurance sector to reduce these costs, but again, no specific details have been provided.

 Many of the problems faced by leaseholders begin with External Wall Survey (EWS1) forms.

 The EWS process for grading the safety of properties dictates whether a home can be sold, but a shortage of people qualified (or with sufficient insurance) to carry out the tests has led to huge waits and wildly varying costs.

 The government says it must 'restore common sense' to building safety assessments by supplying new guidance for assessors.

-It has also stated that ‘too many buildings are being declared unsafe and too many are seeking to profit from the current crisis.’
-This reflects our investigation from 2020, which found scammers were hijacking the EWS1 process.
+It has also stated that 'too many buildings are being declared unsafe and too many are seeking to profit from the current crisis.'
+This reflects , which found scammers were hijacking the EWS1 process.

 The campaigning group End Our Cladding Scandal met with the housing secretary earlier today to discuss his reforms.

 In a statement, it said: 'We welcome the news that Michael Gove is scrapping the unfair loan scheme and replacing it with a fund to remove dangerous cladding in buildings between 11 metres and 18 metres.